Recent in Baby

 Tessa is an English diminutive of Theresa (also spelled Teresa), whose etymology is uncertain.
 The most commonly cited origin is the Greek therizo (to harvest, to reap), giving the meaning 'harvester.'
 Another theory derives it from the Greek island Therasia (modern Thirasia, near Santorini).
 The name was spread by Saint Teresa of Ávila (1515–1582) and Saint Thérèse of Lisieux (1873–1897).

 Tessa has been used as a given name independently of Theresa in English-speaking countries since the 19th century, associated with the story of Tessa in George Eliot's Romola (1863).
-It entered the U.S. top 200 for girls and has been rising as a fresh, uncluttered alternative to names like Tessa, Elsa, and Bella.
+It has been rising as a fresh, uncluttered alternative to names like Tessa, Elsa, and Bella.

 Did you know?
 The etymology of Theresa — and therefore Tessa — is one of naming's enduring puzzles: it may derive from the Greek island of Therasia near Santorini, from therizo (to harvest), or from another Greek root entirely.